hpc/charliecloud/doc/ch-image_desc.rst

      Debian derivatives and :code:`dnf`, :code:`rpm`, or :code:`yum` for
      RPM-based distributions.

-The details are specific to each distribution. :code:`ch-grow` analyzes image content (e.g., grepping :code:`/etc/debian_version`) to select a configuration; see :code:`lib/fakeroot.py` for details. :code:`ch-grow` prints exactly what it is doing.
+The details are specific to each distribution. :code:`ch-image` analyzes image content (e.g., grepping :code:`/etc/debian_version`) to select a configuration; see :code:`lib/fakeroot.py` for details. :code:`ch-image` prints exactly what it is doing.

 :code:`storage-path`
 --------------------